Selling Haunted Houses Involves Concerns For Lawsuits Alleging Failure of Disclosure | Byfield Legal Services

 Answer: While lawsuits about haunted properties are rare, sellers in Canada are required to fully disclose any latent defects that might impact the property's safety or utility, as seen in McGrath v.
 MacLean et al., 1979 CanLII 1691.
 Although a haunted status doesn't fit traditional defect categories, thoughtful disclosure and avoiding stigmatizing comments are advised to prevent potential legal issues.
 Get peace of mind with professional legal guidance on real estate transactions through Byfield Legal Services.

-Is the Seller of a House Required to Tell the Buyer That the House Is Haunted?
+Is a Seller Legally Required to Tell a Buyer That a House Is Haunted?

 Understanding the Law Regarding Disclosure Obligations When Selling a House Perceived As Haunted